 Like every other public high school in Harford County, Harford Tech includes a college prep program.
 But the school is unique in providing its students with the opportunity to explore several technical/vocational fields before choosing one to study in depth.
-Examples of the nineteen programs offered at Harford Tech include plumbing, welding, cosmetology, floral design, food service, computer-aided design, health occupations and printing/graphic communications.
+Examples of the nineteen programs offered at Harford Tech include plumbing, Pipe Welding Certification Program, cosmetology, floral design, food service, computer-aided design, health occupations and printing/graphic communications.
 Many lead to industry certification in their respective fields.

 Harford Tech is also the only magnet school in Harford County.
 Instead of serving students who live within a set attendance area, kids from all over the county apply for admittance as 9th graders – and they apply in droves.
 The school also boasts the highest graduation rate in the county (98.09%), the second highest attendance rate (95.6%), the lowest drop-out rate (.53%) and ranks near the top of the HSA rankings.